czdqzz/czdqzz/README.md

 ## Switch Gear

+Switch gear is relatively important in electrical systems.
 We will introduce some switch gears of CZDQZZ in this markdown text file.
 [Switch Gear](/SWITCH-GEAR.md)